-Interlachen is a town of about 1,500 in Putnam County 16 miles west of Palatka.
+Interlachen is a town of about 1,500 in Putnam County, Florida, 16 miles west of Palatka.
 It takes its name from the Scottish term for "between the lakes."
 Another theory says it is named for Interlaken, Switzerland.

 The area of the town was known as "Blue Pond" until 1892.
 The Florida Southern Railway came through in the 1870s and settlers began showing up as well as commercial enterprises.

 Many of the new settlers came from Palatka, a town on the St. Johns River that was prospering and a shipping port and tourist destination.

 The town of Interlachen was incorporated in 1888.

 The town prospered as a winter vacation spot and citrus growing area.
 In the 1890s Interlachen had three hotels attracting tourists from up North.

-The town had streetcars and boat tours for the tourist.
+The town had streetcars and boat tours for the tourists.

 Two of the three hotels burned down, as well as the original Interlachen Town Hall in 1891.